nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `ShowCommandParser` parses the index and creates a `ShowCommand`, which finds the student to be shown according to the index and creates a `ShowCommandResult` with the student identified.

-* `MainWindow` receives the `ShowCommandResult` and displays the information and lab results of the identified student.

 Step 2.
 The CS2100 TA keys in `show 2`: The side panel is updated with the information and lab results of the student at index 2

 Step 3.
-The CS2100 TA key in `show 3`: ProgrammerError will show an error message in the `resultDisplay`, warning the user that the index is invalid.
+The CS2100 TA keys in `show 3`: ProgrammerError will show an error message in the `resultDisplay`, warning the user that the index is invalid.
 This is triggered by `CommandException`, which is thrown by `ShowCommand`.

 The following sequence diagram shows how the show command works: